stephenmcd/mezzanine/docs/index.rst

 well as a :doc:`model-graph` depicting the relationships between all the models.

-*Further reading* includes information about Mezzanine's :doc:`search-engine`, a section on Mezzanine's :doc:`configuration` which outlines the various settings for configuring Mezzanine, and some notes on :doc:`deployment`.
+**Further reading** includes :doc:`frequently-asked-questions`, information about Mezzanine's :doc:`search-engine`, a section on Mezzanine's :doc:`configuration` which outlines the various settings for configuring Mezzanine, and some notes on :doc:`deployment`.
 Lastly, you can learn about :doc:`blog-importing` into Mezzanine, or just browse the auto-generated docs for each of Mezzanine's :doc:`packages`.

 .. toctree::
     :maxdepth: 2